Current regulatory status

 Homeopathy at universities

-Familiarisation courses about homeopathy are provided in the medical undergraduate curriculum as a part of a course on Complementary and Alternative Medicine in Hungary (one university), Italy and the Netherlands; as a separate subject in Bulgaria, Germany and Romania.
-These familiarisation courses are optional for medical students in Germany, Hungary (one university), Italy, the Netherlands and Switzerland (some universities), obligatory in Latvia and Romania.
+Familiarisation courses about homeopathic medicine are provided in the medical undergraduate curriculum as a part of a course on Complementary and Alternative Medicine in Hungary (one university), Italy and the Netherlands; as a separate subject in Bulgaria, Germany and Romania.
+These familiarisation courses are optional for medical students in Germany, Hungary (one university), Italy, the Netherlands, Switzerland (some universities) the United Kingdom (some universities), obligatory in Latvia and Romania.

-Postgraduate training courses in homeopathy for doctors are provided at universities in Bulgaria, France, Italy, Lithuania and Spain, in other countries at private teaching centres.
+Postgraduate training courses in homeopathic medicine for doctors are provided at universities in Bulgaria, France, Italy, Lithuania and Spain, in other countries at private teaching centres.

-A lectureship specifically for homeopathy exists only in the Netherlands (Amsterdam), a professorial chair of CAM including homeopathy in Hungary (Pécs) and Switzerland (Bern).
+A professorial chair of CAM including homeopathic medicine exists in Hungary (Pécs) and Switzerland (Bern).

-Continuing Medical Education in general (conventional) medicine is obligatory for all medical doctors in Belgium, Italy, Lithuania, Slovakia (controlled by the government) and in Bulgaria, Germany, Hungary, Lithuania, Poland, Romania, Slovakia, Slovenia, Switzerland (control by the national medical associations/chambers/councils).
+Continuing Medical Education in general (conventional) medicine is obligatory for all medical doctors in Belgium, Italy, Lithuania, Slovakia (controlled by the government) and in Bulgaria, Germany, Hungary, Lithuania, Poland, Romania, Slovakia, Slovenia, Switzerland and the United Kingdom (controlled by the national medical associations/chambers/councils).

 In Latvia, Netherlands, Romania, Slovakia, Switzerland the national homeopathic doctors’ associations require a defined amount of CME from their members.

-Continuing Medical Education in homeopathy is obligatory for all homeopathic doctors in Lithuania and Romania (controlled by the government), in Hungary and Romania (controlled by the national medical associations/chambers/councils), and in Belgium, Bulgaria, Latvia, Netherlands, Romania, Slovakia, Switzerland (controlled by the national homeopathic doctors’ associations).
+Continuing Medical Education in homeopathic medicine is obligatory for all homeopathic doctors in Lithuania and Romania (controlled by the government), in Hungary and Romania (controlled by the national medical associations/chambers/councils), and in Belgium, Bulgaria, Latvia, Netherlands, Romania, Slovakia, Switzerland and the United Kingdom (controlled by the national homeopathic doctors’ associations).

 Insurance coverage

-In Belgium and Romania the fees for homeopathic treatment are covered by the national health insurance system, in Belgium, Bulgaria, Germany, Hungary, Netherlands, Switzerland by additional private insurance companies.
+In some areas of the United Kingdom homeopathic treatment by doctors is covered by the National Health System.
+In Belgium and Latvia the fees for homeopathic treatment are partially covered by the statutory health insurance.
+In Austria, Belgium, Bulgaria, Germany, Hungary, Italy, Netherlands, Switzerland and the United Kingdom by private insurance companies.

-The costs for homeopathic medicines are covered by the national health insurance system in Belgium and Switzerland, by additional private insurance companies in Belgium, Germany, Hungary, Italy, and the Netherlands.
+The costs for homeopathic medicines are covered by the statutory health insurance in Belgium (partially), France (partially), Portugal (only magistral formula) and Switzerland, by additional private insurance companies in Belgium, Germany, Hungary, the Netherlands and the United Kingdom.